besure94/social-media-clone/README.md

 ## Description

-This application is designed to demonstrate my understanding of using React ocmponents to create modular UI elements.
+This application is designed to demonstrate my understanding of using React components to create modular UI elements.
 It is a static page with no functionality.
 Its purpose is to practice using React components, JSX, and CSS.

 ## Setup/Installation Requirements